aqaPayam/NakhBot/docs/domain/03-attributes.md

 * Pending Nakh does not appear in the receiver’s Nakhes.
 * Pending Nakh does not create a Match.
 * Pending Nakh consumes the target profile.
+* Creating a Pending Nakh consumes the sender’s single allowed Nakh flow for that receiver.
+* A sender/receiver pair can have only one Nakh flow ever.
+* A Nakh flow may be represented first by PendingNakh and then by Nakh after successful payment.
+* If PendingNakh becomes expired, abandoned, cancelled, or payment failed/cancelled, the sender still cannot create another PendingNakh or Nakh for the same receiver.
 * Pending Nakh text can be edited before payment.
 * Pending Nakh expires if it is not paid within the configured expiry duration.
 * Exact Pending Nakh expiry duration is configurable and must not be hardcoded in handlers.